 Let’s talk about some easy, non-threatening ways to ask people to do market research interviews with you, that they find hard to resist!

-Market research is a critical part of creating a client-centric business.
+Market research is a critical part of a creating a client-centric business.
 It is a process that allows you to understand your client and their specific problem in great depth.

 You will get a sense of what they want and need, why that matters, their triggers for seeking help, the results they want, what they’ve tried before, and what stands in their way.